nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ```
 Things To Note:
 > The order of the keywords does not matter.
    e.g. 'Meeting Tutor' will match 'Tutor Meeting'
 > The tasks that match at least one keyword will be returned (i.e. OR search).
    e.g. 'Meeting' will match 'Meeting Tutor'
 > The keyword is not case-sensitive.
    e.g. Meeting Tutor will match meeting tutor
 > If no date is specified, this function take the current day as reference.
 > This function prioritises dates/time.
    e.g. "find tmr" will give a list of tasks with tomorrow's date
          but will not return tasks with "tmr" in their names.
 > Therefore, avoid using digits to search for task names,
         since TypeTask will return results based on time
         e.g. "find 4" will give a list of tasks due today at 0400h
-        instead of a list of tasks with "4" in their names
+        instead of a list of tasks with "4" in their names.
 > This function does not support searching by months.
 > This function will return the closest day from your current time.
-   e.g. "find monday" will give you a list of tasks that have this coming monday date
+   e.g. "find monday" will give you a list of tasks that have this coming monday date.
 ```

 Examples: